GDSGE: A Toolbox for Solving DSGE Models with Global Methods

 runtests

-These commands download the latest version of the toolbox, setup the mex compiler, and run the test examples.
+These commands download the latest version of the toolbox, set up the mex compiler, and run the test examples.
+This works on Windows, macOS, and MATLAB Online (Linux).
 These produce all results in the companion paper Cao, Luo, and Nie (2023).

-With MATLAB on a local machine, try running the leading example, Heaton and Lucas (1996), by downloading the toolbox source code gdsge_master.zip and compiling the gmod file HL1996 by running in MATLAB
+Then try the leading example, Heaton and Lucas (1996), by compiling the gmod file HL1996: run in MATLAB

 gdsge_codegen('HL1996')

-The toolbox source code can be found at: https://github.com/gdsge/gdsge, where you can download the latest version of the toolbox, find detailed instructions for setting up the compiler, and submit issues.
+The toolbox source code is hosted at: https://github.com/gdsge/gdsge, where you can download the latest version of the toolbox, find detailed instructions for setting up the compiler, and submit issues.

 Examples and documentation of the toolbox are provided below.